Entanglement and Confinement in Coupled Quantum Systems: Coupled bosonic systems and confinement/deconfinement transition

 to characterize the quantum correlation between the left and right sides.
 As we can see from Fig.~\ref{Fig:quantum_correlation}, the difference $S_{\rm EE, L} + S_{\rm EE, R} - S_{\rm diag}$ decays significantly when $C_\pm$ are small.
 We interpret it as the evidence that the quantum entanglement decays as temperature goes up.

 Note that $S_{\rm diag}$ manifestly depends on the choice of the basis of the Hilbert space.
 It is possible that a more elaborate choice of the basis could lead to a better estimate of the classical correlation.
 This is indeed aligned with the fact that there does not seem to be a canonical measure of the classical contribution to general entanglement entropy.
 We consider the quantity~\eqref{smodify} because the entropy so defined monotonically decreases as temperature increases, as shown in Fig.~\ref{Fig:MI-C01}, which is what we expect since raising temperature generally destroys quantum entanglement.
+See e.g.~\cite{Chen:2019qqe} for discussions of entanglement entropy in the coupled SYK model.

-\subsection{The case of $C_+= C_-$}
+\subsubsection{The case of $C_+= C_-$}

 $\hat{\rho}_{\rm diag}$, $S_{\rm diag}$ and the overlap with the TFD state explicitly depend on the choice of `uncoupled' and `interaction' parts, unlike the entanglement entropy and mutual information.
 Therefore, let us consider another natural example: \eqref{eq:coupled_oscillators} with $C_+=C_-=C$, namely